 Psoriasis is an inflammatory condition that can lead to skin changes.
-It can sometimes affect people living with HIV.
+It is relatively common among people with HIV.

-Both HIV and psoriasis respond to medications, although having both conditions together can make psoriasis treatment more challenging.
+Both HIV and psoriasis respond to medications, although having both conditions can make it more difficult to treat the symptoms of psoriasis.

-In this article, we examine the link between psoriasis and HIV, and we outline the treatments available for people with HIV-associated psoriasis.
+In this article, we examine the link between psoriasis and HIV.
+We also outline the treatments available for people with HIV-associated psoriasis.

-IRIS can affect up to 20 percent of people when they begin antiretroviral therapy.
+IRIS affects up to 20% of people when they begin antiretroviral therapy.

-- minimize the risk of OIs and other complications
+- minimizing the risk of opportunistic infections and other HIV-related complications

-- prevent the virus from being transmitted to other people
+- preventing the transmission of the virus to other people

 Once the levels of the virus in a person’s blood become undetectable in tests, HIV is untransmittable through sexual contact.